GDPR Software Tools

 • business continuity plan;

-• risk assessments;
+• risk management and assessments;

 • vendor assessments.